-In 2010, Vic was named to the CFS Pastor Coaching Ministry team, joining Dr. Jock Ficken, Rev. John Kieschnick, and Dr. Karl Galik.
-He delivers coaching services to Lutheran Church—Missouri Synod (LCMS) pastors, helping open doors to spiritual and leadership growth.
-He is also a part of LCEF's Large Church Ministry.
+In 2010, Vic was named to the CFS Pastor Coaching Ministry team.
+He delivers coaching services to LCMS pastors, helping open doors to spiritual and leadership growth.

-Vic served as senior pastor of the large congregation at Community of Christ at St. Luke, in Federal Way, Wash.
+Vic served as senior pastor of the large congregation at Community of Christ at St. Luke, in Federal Way, Washington.
 He has been a student of leadership and demonstrated it effectively throughout his ministry.
-Vic also developed the Parent School, an innovative approach to building bridge with the unchurched community in Seattle.
+Vic also developed the Parent School, an innovative approach to building bridges with the unchurched community in Seattle.
 He has served as a mentor in Pastoral Leadership Institute (PLI), which provides advanced leadership training for pastors within the LCMS.

-Before joining St. Luke's in 1979, Vic served as pastor of First Trinity Lutheran Church, an inner-city congregation in Oakland, Calif.
+Before joining St. Luke's in 1979, Vic served as pastor of First Trinity Lutheran Church, an inner-city congregation in Oakland, California.
 He and his wife reside in Washington state.

 Rev. John H. Kieschnick Consultant and Pastor Coach

-Congregations have frequently sought Rev. John Kieschnick's consult regarding planning, management, leadership, and stewardship.
-Now, as stewardship consultant and pastor coach, Rev. Kieschnick delivers on-site consulting and mentoring services to LCMS congregations and their pastors, helping them open doors to spiritual, stewardship, and leadership growth.
+Congregations have frequently sought the Rev. John Kieschnick's consult regarding planning, management, leadership and stewardship.
+Now, as stewardship consultant and pastor coach, Rev. Kieschnick delivers on-site consulting and mentoring services to LCMS congregations and their pastors, helping them open doors to spiritual, stewardship and leadership growth.

-Prior to joining Capital Funding Services, Rev. Kieschnick served as senior pastor of Gloria Dei Lutheran Church, Houston Texas, from 1974 to 2007.
+Prior to joining Capital Funding Services, the Rev. Kieschnick served as senior pastor of Gloria Dei Lutheran Church, Houston Texas, from 1974 to 2007.
 During that time, he shepherded the church from 400 to more than 3,300 baptized members, ranking it the fifth-largest LCMS congregation in the country.
 Under his pastorate, Gloria Dei conducted seven building and capital stewardship campaigns.